Farhad-Rezwan/Plant-Baby-Monitor-iOS-Repo/kanban.md

 ## To Do

-- Core data and Firebase store
+- Data type to store in Databas

 ## Doing